One Of Hawaii's Top Auto Accident

-Uninsured motorist statutes place no geographical limits on coverage and do not purport to tie protection against uninsured motorists to occupancy of an insured vehicle.
+Uninsured motorist statutes place no geographical limits on coverage and do not purport to tie protection against uninsured motorists to the occupancy of an insured vehicle.
 Uninsured motorist protection offers coverage for persons, not for vehicles.”

-Second Class of UIM and UM Claimants
+Second Class Of UIM And UM Claimants

-There is an exception if the underinsured motorist or underinsured motorist occupancy of the insured vehicle began a “chain of events" that ended up resulting in his injuries.
-The test is: “if a persona was a passenger in an insured vehicle being operated by a named insured or a named insured’s family member, during the chain of events resulting in injury to the person caused by an accident involving an uninsured or underinsured motor vehicle, then the person is a “covered person” at the time of his or her injury to the same extent as the named insured or the named insured’s family member would be entitled to received UM or UIM benefits under the applicable UM or UIM policy.
+There would be an exception if the underinsured motorist or underinsured motorist occupancy of the insured vehicle began a “chain of events” resulting in his injuries.
+The test is: “if a persona was a passenger in an insured vehicle being operated by a named insured or a named insured’s family member, during the chain of events resulting in injury to the person caused by accident involving an uninsured or underinsured motor vehicle, then the person is a “covered person” at the time of his or her injury to the same extent as the named insured or the named insured’s family member would be entitled to received UM or UIM benefits under the applicable UM or UIM policy.

-Insurance as a Contract
+Insurance As A Contract

-Hawaii motor vehicle liability coverage is a contract in which the insurance company agrees to pay, on behalf of the owner of the insured vehicle or the driver of the vehicle if he/she was using the vehicle with the reasonable belief that he/she was entitled to operate the car, the amount which the driver or owner is obligated to pay as the result of injury to another.
+Hawaii motor vehicle liability coverage is a contract in which the insurance company agrees to pay on behalf of the owner of the insured vehicle or the driver of the vehicle if he/she was using the vehicle with the reasonable belief that he/she was entitled to operate the car, the amount which the driver or owner is obligated to pay as the result of injury to another.
 Liability coverage usually applies to newly acquired vehicles and temporary substitute vehicles.

-Insurance companies are required to offer optional insurance coverage such as coverage for loss due to damage to the insured’s vehicle, coverage for damages not covered by no-fault coverage, coverage for wage loss benefits, death benefit coverage.
+Insurance companies are required to offer optional insurance coverage such as coverage for loss due to damage to the insured’s vehicle, coverage for damages not covered by no-fault coverage, coverage for wage loss benefits, and death benefit coverage.